AntIT-1/azure-network-protocols/README.md

 Lastly, we will observe RDP Traffic which is remote desktop connection.
 Back in Wireshark, filter for RDP traffic only (tcp.port == 3389).
 Observe the immediate non-stop spam of traffic.
-The reason for this is because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted.
+The reason for this is because the RDP protocol is constantly showing you a live stream from one computer to another therefor traffic is always being transmitted.

 ![image](https://github.com/AntIT-1/azure-network-protocols/assets/141161539/1d6f586c-102a-4d76-9e7f-eb9c03371f88)